-Cold climate engineering has an increasingly important role to play in order to ensure a sustainable development of the Arctic.
+Cold climate engineering has an increasingly important role to play in order to ensure the sustainable development of the Arctic.
 New shipping routes as well as mining possibilities are emerging in the region.
 The development of new industry in the Arctic region is intensifying fast and the industry now demands engineers who have specific Arctic competencies.

 This trend is expected to increase in the near future.
 In order to meet the demands of the industry as well as ensuring that engineers working in the fragile Arctic environment are fit for the job, the Nordic Master in Cold Climate Engineering has been established.